 Our blog and associated social media sites are the primary vehicles for our translation and dissemination efforts.
 The blog hosts synopses of our ongoing research and recent publications in the scientific literature, provides a calendar of upcoming events, hosts an archive of public use Info-graphics on social determinants of health, and streams Social Epi Radio, a series of curated Spotify music streams.
 Our students are involved in building the blog and in creating the Info-graphics and music streams.

 Anchored upstream from the more proximal determinants of disease, research in the social and spatial epidemiology unit engages collaboratively with the other epidemiology unit in the Department, so that the full cascade of influences on health from social conditions to biology can be understood.
-The social and spatial epidemiology unit builds on its connections with the Robert Wood Johnson (RWJ) Health and Society Scholars Program and the Center for the Study of Social Inequalities and Health.
+The social and spatial epidemiology unit builds on its connection with the Robert Wood Johnson (RWJ) Health and Society Scholars Program.
 The RWJ program facilitates interdisciplinary collaborations between the biological and social sciences and has dramatically increased contacts between researchers at the Mailman School of Public Health and those elsewhere across multiple disciplines.
 Students benefit from close ties to the Departments of Sociology and Psychology and the School of Social Work.
-The Center for Social Inequalities and Health provides a rigorous intellectual basis for the study of health inequalities and support for junior faculty interested in this area, sponsors speakers, seminars, and events that highlight the importance of social inequalities for on the production of health inequalities, and keeps members current on critical issues through a lively journal club.

 Emerging Health Disparities